Probate in Canada: What is probate, how much does it cost and how do I plan for it?

 How can I avoid probate fees?

-Probate planning strategies have gained significant traction among Canadians residing in higher probate fee jurisdictions.
-However, it is crucial to recognize that probate fee avoidance should not be the driving force of your estate plan nor does well-thought-out probate planning mean avoidance of probate on all your assets.
-You should always first establish your estate goals and distribution wishes, and only then evaluate whether any probate strategies can add value to your estate plan by conducting a thorough cost-benefit analysis.
+It is crucial to recognize that probate fee avoidance should not be the main goal of your estate plan nor does well-thought-out probate planning mean avoidance of probate on all your assets.
+You should always first establish your estate goals and distribution wishes, and only then evaluate whether any probate strategies can add measurable value to your estate plan through a careful cost-benefit analysis.

-Probate fee avoidance should not be the driving force of your estate plan.
+Probate fee avoidance should not be the main-goal of your estate plan.

 Generally, assets passing outside of your estate and Will are not subject to probate.
-Consequently, probate planning strategies aim to reduce the value of your estate subject to probate by ensuring that certain assets pass outside of your estate.
-Some common probate planning strategies used to reduce probate fees in Canada are:
+This is why, probate planning strategies aim to transfer assets outside of your estate to minimize the estate value subject to probate.
+Some common probate strategies used to reduce probate fees in Canada include:

 Chart showing assets subject and subject to probate